 Ken Griffey Jr. came into professional baseball with a hype largely unmatched by any player before or since.
 It did not take long for people to realize the value that surrounded "The Kid" and many rushed to capitalize by producing cards of the young phenom.
-While there are several Ken Griffey Jr. minor league and other pre-rookie cards available to collectors, unlicensed cards flooded the market and remain common today.
+As a result, there are quite a few Ken Griffey Jr. minor league and pre-rookie cards to track down.

-The following list documents the Ken Griffey Jr. minor league and pre-rookie cards.
-To keep things simple, the cards are capped at 1988, due to his official rookie cards coming in 1989.
-The Ken Griffey Jr. rookie card guide can be seen here.
-Most of these cards have print runs in the 10,000 to 15,000 card range, but lower numbers are noted when known.
+The following list documents the main Ken Griffey Jr. cards that came before his official MLB debut.
+To keep things simple, the cards are capped at 1988, due to the official Ken Griffey rookie cards coming in 1989.
+Most of the cards listed below have print runs in the 10,000 to 15,000 card range, but lower numbers are noted when known.

 Official Ken Griffey Jr. Minor League & Pre-Rookie Cards

 This card uses the same basic format that is featured on almost all of the cards listed here.
-Defined border, large color image and limited text makes for a very simple card.
+A defined border, large color image and limited text make for a very simple card.

-Following the same format as the Silver Series, there are nine consecutive Ken Griffey cards, each with a different title.
+Following the same format as the Silver Series, there are nine consecutive Ken Griffey Nova cards, each with a different title.
 Again, a promo card adds to the total.

 Unlicensed Ken Griffey Jr. Minor League & Pre-Rookie Cards

 Unlicensed cards can be an interesting alternative for collectors and can be obtained for just a few dollars in many instances.
 The problem arises when knockoff cards are presented as official and unknowing collectors are taken for a ride.
 When dealing with early Ken Griffey Jr. cards, one key thing to look for is graded copies from reputable grading services.
 Chances are good that if you cannot find a graded version, it is likely a knockoff.

 One of the earliest Ken Griffey Jr. cards, the 1987 Moeller High School card shows a very young Griffey in high school.
-The card is credited to AAMER SPORT, who was also the manufacturer for several Michael Jordan golf, baseball and basketball cards.
-There are two versions of the card.
+The card is credited to AAMER SPORT, who was also the manufacturer for several oddball Michael Jordan golf, baseball and basketball cards.
+There are two versions of the Griffey card.

 1988 San Bernardino Spirit Ken Griffey Jr. #34